Hartland International School, Sobha Hartland, Nad Al Sheba

 “For me this is about getting the school back on track… I think the heart and soul of the place has got the right feel.”
 Fiona Cottam.
 Principal.
 Hartland International School.

-The school currently supports FS1 to Year 7 but intends to open Year 8 in Sept 2017 – and further grades consecutively to full all-through provision by 2022.
+The school currently supports FS1 to Year 9 with further grades consecutively opening to full all-through provision by 2022.

-There are presently 3 FS1 and 3 FS2 classes with a maximum of 5 classes.
+There are presently around 3 FS1 and 3 FS2 classes with a maximum of 5 classes.
 Each has a maximum of 20 students.
-Year 1 to Year 7 classes have a maximum of 24 students and benefit from a Teaching Assistant [TA].
+Year 1 to Year 9 classes have a maximum of 24 students and benefit from a Teaching Assistant [TA].

-Fees at Hartland are currently premium and run between 49,750 AED at FS phases to 81,000 AED in Year 8.
+Fees at Hartland are currently premium and run between 49,750 AED at FS phases to 87,000 AED in Year 10.
 Likely to edge towards 100,000 AED when Year 13 comes on stream, the school will, in terms of fees, be a Premium Plus school.
-Founding discounts, available until 2017-18, together with school scholarships (see above), provide some help for those less able to pay.
+Scholarships (see above), will provide some help for those less able to pay.

-Bottom line?
-In terms of its whole child provision, extremely impressive language offer, inclusive philosophy, freely resourced ECA provsion, individual tutor/mentor, and its extended day designed to make enrichment integral to each child’s journey, this is a school that promises much.
+In terms of its whole child provision, extremely impressive language offer, inclusive philosophy, freely resourced ECA provision, individual tutor/mentor, and its extended day designed to make enrichment integral to each child’s journey, this is a school that we continue to rate as outstanding.
 Hartland is a very ambitious school.

 “There is a definite intention to evolve and create a school which is at the heart of the community and the existing parent that we spoke with informally, and independently, was genuinely very pleased with developments, and the approach, at the school.